 The research process begins with the monitoring of a proprietary watchlist, which is comprised of current, former, and potential new investments.
 The team reads extensively, carefully screens stocks, meets with industry contacts, and stays abreast of former holdings.
 From various sources, we seek information to arrive at a long-term picture and identify what others are missing.
 We use strategic questioning of company management and independent sources to identify the key issues affecting an industry or company.
-We generally purchase a relatively small number of companies each year, so the Domestic team weighs its options carefully.
+We generally purchase a relatively small number of companies each year, so the Domestic Value and Focused Value teams weigh their options carefully.
 Typically, key information for stocks purchased for these strategies is captured in a research report.